Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-\paragraph{Bounded Difference Condition} While the previous inequalities showed concentration for the sum of independent random variables whose tail probability behavior is well-controlled, McDiarmid's inequality provides concentration results for general class of functions which depend on independent random variables, but in a limited way, satisfying the so-called ``bounded difference'' condition. \begin{lemma}[McDiarmid's inequality] Let $X_1, \ldots, X_n$ be independent random variables such that for each $i \in [n]$, $X_i \in X$.
-Let $\xi: \prod_{i=1}^n X_i \to \Reals$ be a function of $(X_1, \ldots, X_n)$ that satisfies $\forall i, \forall x_1, \ldots, x_n, \forall x_i' \in X_i$,
+Note that the inequalities in the previous section ensure concentration for the sum of independent random variables whose tail behavior is well-behaved.
+It is possible to obtain a similar concentration for a more general class of functions of independent random variables as long as the function does not depend on a single random variable too heavily.
+This is so-called the ``bounded difference'' condition.
+We formally state this result in the following lemma. \begin{lemma}[McDiarmid's inequality] Let $X_1, \ldots, X_n$ be independent random variables such that for each $i \in [n]$, $X_i \in X$.
+Let $\xi: \prod_{i=1}^n X_i \to \Reals$ be a function of $(X_1, \ldots, X_n)$ that satisfies for all $x_1, \ldots, x_n$, for all $i$, and for all $x_i'$,

 Then for all $t > 0$,